 SG: A Sense of History

-A Sense of History was first published as a printed bibliography to commemorate the 180th anniversary of the founding of modern Singapore by Sir Thomas Stamford Raffles back in 1999.
+A Sense of History was first published as a printed bibliography to commemorate the 180th anniversary of the founding of modern Singapore by Sir Thomas Stamford Raffles in 1819.
 Through the years, it has remained a popular resource for students and researchers on the history of Singapore.

 We are pleased to be able to relaunch the bibliography as a database in the Digital Gems portal of the NUS Libraries.
 The database lists bibliographical records of books, theses, book chapters, and journal articles.
 Where available links to the full-text subscribed by the NUS Libraries have also been provided.